Something To Watch Before Buying Callaway Golf Company (NYSE:ELY)

 Potential earnings growth for Callaway Golf Company (ELY)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
-During the third quarter of the year, Callaway Golf Company recorded a total of 311.94 million in revenue.
-This figure implies that they witnessed a quarterly year/year change in their earnings with 42.08% coming in sequential stages and their sales for the third quarter reducing by -36.63%.
+During the third quarter of the year, Callaway Golf Company recorded a total of 442.28 million in revenue.
+This figure implies that they witnessed a quarterly year/year change in their earnings with -16.71% coming in sequential stages and their sales for the third quarter increasing by 29.47%.

 Having a look at the company’s valuation, the company is expected to record 1.10 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on ELY sounds very interesting.